Bragado/RedReader/esofDocs/Model Process.md

 <p>Regarding the first table, we found that initially, at the launch of the first version of this project, several changes were released.
-These changes were made in the same day and in the following days (multiple times) from the intitial version leading ultimately, to a more stable version due to the feedback given by the users. </p>
+These changes were made in the same day and in the following days (multiple times) after the initial version, leading ultimately to a more stable version due to the feedback given by the users. </p>

-<p>Taking to account the second table, there were major improvements.
-There is no need due to the Alpha versions, to release new versions, everytime that a bug is fixed or a new feature is released.
-Alpha versions allow contributors to add new features without creating a new version of RedReader, instead, they create a new Alpha version with the new feature, in order to not change the actual version of the app several times.
+<p>Taking into account the second table, there were major improvements.
+There is no need, due to the Alpha versions, to release new versions everytime that a bug is fixed or a new feature is released.
+Alpha versions allow contributors to add new features without creating a new version of RedReader.
+Instead, they create a new Alpha version with the new feature, in order to not change the actual version of the app several times.
 Users are invited to test the new Alpha versions, to try the new features and report bugs.
-Once the Alpha version is stable and big enough to create a new version, it is released.</p>
+Once the Alpha version is stable and big enough to create a new version, only then is it released.</p>

 ####Release Branches

-Redreader is an incremental development application that allows the developers to take advantage of what they have learned during the initial phases and, beyond that, receive updates in a way that the application remains attractive and innovative to the user.
+RedReader is an incremental development application that allows the developers to take advantage of what they have learned during the initial phases and, beyond that, receive updates in a way that the application remains attractive and innovative to the user.
 It's constantly releasing new versions.
 In the past, the developer tried to use branches for the development of the application, but was not successful, so he opted to develop in the master branch.
 The suggestions given by users and application bug fixes are developed in a  continuous and gradual way in the master branch.

 ####Release Cycle

 There doesn't seem to be a defined time of release for each new version of the application.
 Over the past year, the time intervals between major releases ranged from one to four months.
-If necessary, there may be a couple of minor updates between releases, mostly for bug fixes.
+If necessary, there may be a couple of minor updates between releases, mostly with bug fixes.
 Since there is only one main developer, the release cycle will ultimately depend on his code frequency and on the number of contributors actively helping during that time frame.

 After a new version has been released and to avoid having to release a new one shortly after, any new implemented functionalities can be tested in the Alpha version by users and contributors alike.